reasonml/reasonml.github.io/src/pages/guide/language/pattern-matching.md

 NoResult
 ```

 Isn't that great?
 While matching on the shape of your data, the type system warned of an unhandled case.
 This **conditional** aspect is what makes it pattern matching rather than plain destructuring.
-Most data structures with a "**if this then that**" aspect works with it:
+Most data structures with an "**if this then that**" aspect work with it:

 ```reason
 switch myList {